Equinox984/College-Projects/README.md

 - **`Python_Projects/`**: Scripts, automations, and logic exercises.

 ## 🚀 Installation and Use
+- **Requirement**: Have **Git** installed on your system.

-If you want to clone and run these projects in your local environment (Linux Recommended):
+If you want to clone and run these projects in your local environment, follow this steps:

 1. **Clone the Repository:**
    ```bash